 3.3 Geotrichum Candidum

-Once considered as molds, today Geotrichum candidum are categorized as yeasts.
+Once considered as molds, today Geotrichum candidum is categorized as yeasts.

 It develops in blue-veined cheeses, soft cheeses with washed or bloomy rinds, and uncooked pressed cheeses.

-The role of this yeast is to help develop the rinds of cheeses and to give cheese their flavor (defined as the tactile, taste, and olfactory sensations that occur when we taste foods).
+The role of this yeast is to help develop the rinds of cheeses and to give the cheese its flavor (defined as the tactile, taste, and olfactory sensations that occur when we taste foods).

-Ultimately, this yeast can also acts as defense against Mucor.
+Ultimately, this yeast can also act as a defense against Mucor.

-When not present in excessive quantities, candida aid in our digestion and live naturally in our intestines.
+When not present in excessive quantities, candida aids in our digestion and lives naturally in our intestines.

 They serve to ripen cheeses and make them less acidic.

 In combination with lactic acid bacteria, yeasts promote fermentation and therefore the preservation of food products.